Thursday, February 1, 2024

 The final stage: from Kanchanaburi to Bangkok

 There are two daily slow trains from Kanchanaburi to Bangkok.
 The terminal changes over time.
 They used to run to the old Thon Buri station (then called Bangkok Noi) close to the river.
 Then a new station more inland was built.
 These days it may be more convenient to get off one stop earlier at Jaran Sanitwong to connect to the Metro.
-And soon all trains will terminate at the Bang Sue Grand Station.
+And one day all trains will terminate at the Bang Sue Grand Station.
 That will be the new era of train travel in Thailand, with double track, and electrification and fast trains.

 Thailand, February 2015-16-19-20 – Amsterdam, May 2022